-Here at Kabloom we make fun and innovative products that also happen to be super environmentally-friendly.
+Here at Kabloom, we make fun and innovative products that also happen to be super environmentally-friendly.
 Designed for interaction, inspired by our relationship with nature in the urban environment.

 Darren decided to look into the root of this apparent modern problem, the problem of modern (urbanized) cultures apparent disassociation with nature.
 The plan?
 To design a product that reconnected people with nature, even in a small way.
 To get people outside and create nature and colour in their cities for the benefit of everyone.

-It was also extremely important to design products that weren’t going to end up in landfill someday.
+It was also extremely important to design products that weren’t going to end up in a landfill someday.
 How do you achieve this?
 Either design something so desirable it would be passed on through generations (very difficult to do and impossible to predict) or design something that wouldn’t leave anything behind i.e. recyclable, compostable and biodegradable parts.
 The product also had to be fun, affordable and a little divisive, hence the grenade shape.

-And so the Seedbom was born!
+And so (to cut a long story short) the idea of the Seedbom was born!